What’s in Your Rulebook?

 • If your life is not fulfilling, you’re right, the answer is in your rulebook.

-The reason all the answers are in your rulebook is because you are where you are at this very point in your life, based on the choices you have made.
+The reason all the answers are in your rulebook is that you are where you are at this very point in your life, based on the choices you have made.
 All these decisions are based on your rules.

 • If you had a business that went bad because you didn’t do your research, then your rulebook does not put an emphasis on research.